eugenesan/x2goserver/x2goserver-xsession/README.md

 # x2goserver-xsession
-This folder contains the scripts to enable you to use your own Xsessions file instead of the system ones.
+This folder contains the scripts to enable you to use your own Xsession file instead of the system ones.

  * doc

    documentation folder

- * etx
+ * etc

    contains the default Xsession file